 Traveling to the Outer Tourist Attractions Of Taichung

 A second day in a row, with the exact same MacDonald’s breakfast isn’t that cool at all.
-Guess we got no choice, breakfast options are pretty limited in this area.
+Breakfast options are pretty limited in this area therefore we got no other choice.
 And we needed to get our butts out of bed early, because today we are visiting the cooler tourist attractions of Taichung – Xinshe Castle, Lavender Cottage and Gaomei Wetlands!

 We’ve hired a driver, Mr Lin, for the entire day.
 While planning for the trip, we read that for the most parts of Taichung, traveling with a hired driver would make more economical sense.
 So we found Mr Lin’s contact back while we were still in Singapore.
 (Reasonably priced at NT3500 for 9 hours, a friendly and helpful dude, if you need one, contact him at +8860937422855 through LINE).
 He was on the dot, and arrived to pick us up at our hotel at exactly 8 AM.